readthedocs/readthedocs.org/docs/user/guides/setup-single-sign-on-github-gitlab-bitbucket.rst

-Users in your organization must have their GitHub, Bitbucket, or GitLab :doc:`account connected </connected-accounts>`, otherwise they will lose access to all repositories.
+Users in your organization must have their GitHub, Bitbucket, or GitLab :doc:`account connected </connected-accounts>`, otherwise they won't have access to any project on Read the Docs after performing this change.
 You can read more about `granting permissions on GitHub`_ in their documentation.

 .. _granting permissions on GitHub: https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization